karel-brinda/MiniPhy/README.md

   (similar functionality like [Mashtree](https://github.com/lskatz/mashtree)), it is possible to supply custom phylogenies in the Newick format.
-  The tree files should be named `input/{batch_name}.nw`, and the leave names inside should correspond to FASTA filenames (without FASTA suffixes).
+  The tree files should be named `input/{batch_name}.nw`, and the leaf names inside should correspond to FASTA filenames (without FASTA suffixes).

 * ***Step 3 (optional): Adjust configuration.*** \
-  By editing [`config.yaml`](config.yaml) it is possible to specify compression protocols, data analyzes, and low-level parameters (see below).
+  By editing [`config.yaml`](config.yaml) it is possible to specify compression protocols, data analyses, and low-level parameters (see below).

 * ***Step 4: Run the pipeline.*** \